1–2 spots available for Q2 · Claim yours

 5. Cost #4: Bounce rates and the mobile problem

-7. How to calculate your own slow-website cost
+7. How to estimate your own slow-website cost

 8. What you can do about it (without rebuilding everything)